adatta93/dojo-blog/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `To run the server`

+Server is built with local json-server with the db.json placed inside this repo.<br>
+To run server execute - "*json-server db.json -p 4000*"

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>